LucasDelfino92/morrowindsharp/btb.md

 > PROTIP: Click on the list icon on the upper left corner of this document to see the index for this guide.

-# DISCLAIMER

-The guide presented here assumes you have already followed all instructions found in [**Main**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md).
-Please abstain from using this guide until you've correctly set up Morrowind Sharp.

-At the request of many users, this document will guide you through the installation of BTBGI (Necro Edit) and related mods, which I suggest using alongside it for a complete experience.

 # PRELIMINARY STEPS

 This guide recommends a number of mods in favor of others already installed in Morrowind Sharp (both Main and Add-on guides), or different versions of already installed mods.
 Thus, you should uninstall them.